MOTHER’S MANIFESTO FOR CHANGE

 Food security is a growing issue and one we need to address urgently, as its impact accelerates due to the climate crisis.
 Extreme weather events are affecting key crops and driving up the cost of food globally, as well as causing the displacement of millions of people.

 Food security is a complex issue and we call on the Government to develop and implement a strategy to bring resilience and food justice to all aspects of our food systems.
 This would include protective and restorative measures for nature including water, soil and biodiversity.
-Any national food strategy needs to also consider the impact of food importation on the environment and both local and global food security.

 Without rapid and positive action to address food security, food insecurity will escalate with devastating consequences.
 Decisive and bold action can change this.